 Tulsa Public Schools is committed to helping your child develop the academic knowledge and critical thinking he or she needs to succeed in school and beyond.
 As a result, these involvement opportunities empower parents to take action.
 By connecting parents to school officials, community members, other parents, knowledge, and powerful allies, these opportunities build bridges and networks that support schools and sustain whole communities.

-It only cost $5 to join the PTA!
+It only costs $5 to join the PTA!

 Printable PTA Newsletters: